mofdabo/Portfolio/README.md

 # Portfolio
-CS courses taken at the University of Pittsburgh
+CS courses taken at the University of Pittsburgh from 2018-2021